 When two of my Buff Orpingtons went broody a little over a month ago, I thought it would be a fun experience to give them the chance to hatch and raise chicks.
 Because I don’t keep a rooster, I had to find a way to get fertile eggs under them.
 Purchasing fertile eggs seemed like the easiest thing to do.

 I quickly learned buying fertile hatching eggs online can be a risky proposition.
-If you are new to buying fertile eggs, today I am sharing what I learned a lot about sourcing, handling and incubating fertile eggs.
+If you are new to buying fertile eggs, today I am sharing what I learned about sourcing, handling and incubating fertile eggs.

 Why Buy Fertile Chicken Eggs Online?